tstasko1/resources/syllabus_2021fall.md

 ## Graded Homework

 There will be a total of 4-5 homework-assignments that are graded.
-Each is to be submitted by 11:59 pm on the due dates, which will be specified in the instruction document that accompanies each assignment.
-Five points will be deducted for each day or partial day that an assignment is late up to four days.
+Each is to be submitted by 11:59 pm on the due dates, which will be specified in the instruction document that accompanies each assignment. **10 points** will be deducted for each day or partial day that an assignment is late up to four days.
 The grade for any assignment submitted more than four days late will be zero.
 Extensions may be granted at the discretion of the instructor if requested in advance.
 Assignments are considered to be **individual** activities.
 If you require help, please contact the instructor.
-Your assignment repositories created under course [GitHub](https://github.com/OIM3690) may be modified/deleted after semester ends.
+Notice: Your assignment repositories created under course [GitHub](https://github.com/OIM3690) (not your own private repositories) may be modified/deleted by the instructor after semester ends.

 ## In-Class Exercises